poros/poros.github.io/_posts/blog/2019-12-01-a-checklist-for-ok-okrs.markdown

   Nope, this one is binary: we either deploy the cache or we don't.

-- [X] &nbsp;**It is clear enough for readers without much context**
+- [ ] &nbsp;**It is clear enough for readers without much context**

+  I would argue that a reader could figure out that memcache is a technology which can be used to make GET requests faster with a Google search, but we could definitely make this more clear, too.

-As we can see, with three failed checks, the checklist identified quite clearly a bad KR.
+As we can see, with four failed checks, the checklist identified quite clearly a bad KR.

 Alright, let’s move to something only slightly broken and therefore more interesting.

-## KR #4:  GET emoji calls will complete in less than 300 ms
+## KR #4: GET emoji calls complete in less than 300 ms

 With the same objective as before, let’s see how a key result which is just a bit off gets caught by the checklist: